Quick introduction from Tom Lodziak…

 You do not have to be a professional or even a high level league player to use the Professional, you just have to have deep pockets to shell out the cash!

-Here’s a couple of videos of the Butterfly Amicus Robots in action:
+Here’s three videos of the Butterfly Amicus Robots in action…

 This one shows Michael Maze using it: